meepdeew/practical-common-lisp-texi/README.md

   - [ ] @node 26-7 `Figure 26-7. http://localhost:2001/show-cookies with no cookies`
   - [ ] @node 26-7 `Figure 26-8. http://localhost:2001/set-cookie`
   - [ ] @node 26-7 `Figure 26-9. http://localhost:2001/show-cookies after setting a cookie`

+@emph for bold

+@itemize @bullet
+@item
+Some text for foo.

+@item
+Some text
+for bar.
+@end itemize

+green font!
+‘Here's how you do it—and why’